bitsofcotton/p2/README.md

 If we don't have better prediction with p0, p1, we categorize series of input and predict with them by catgp.
 In this case, if there's pattenizable jamming into data series, we can correct them.

+The integrated predictor and the parts targets only a finite inner status condition and we must suppose input stream internal state dimension size.
+If the supposed size is smaller than input stream, this fails.

 # XXX
 We cannot predict via these predictors on saw tooth or triangular or similar wave which depends on unobserved inner status in sliding window.
 However, such PRNGs must have inner status bit larger than lg(x_trigger_place).
 Also p.cc depends on walk accuracy theirselves.
 So to continue prediction, we need better accuracy if walk has enough distance from origin point.